-- before proceedings are commenced the Commissioner may use the information-gathering power in s 17B until civil proceedings start, including for preparing a case for a hearing; and - after proceedings are commenced the Commissioner may use the informationgathering power in s 17B provided it is used for a proper purpose and may not use the information-gathering power in s 17B: - o for the sole purpose of extracting information for use in the proceedings; or - o to gain an otherwise unachievable advantage. - 135.
+- 133. The Commissioner can issue a s 17B notice up until civil litigation has commenced.
+A s 17B notice, on occasion, may be exercised after the proceedings are commenced provided it is being used for a proper purpose and not to gain an otherwise unachievable advantage or to extract information for use in the proceedings. - 134.
+Several court judgments have considered whether the Commissioner can require information to be provided under (what is now) s 17B from or about a person when that person is the subject of civil litigation with the Commissioner (eg, challenge proceedings). - 135.
+The Commissioner's approach, based on this case law, is that: - before proceedings are commenced the Commissioner may use the information-gathering power in s 17B until civil proceedings start, including for preparing a case for a hearing; and - after proceedings are commenced the Commissioner may use the informationgathering power in s 17B provided it is used for a proper purpose and may not use the information-gathering power in s 17B: - for the sole purpose of extracting information for use in the proceedings; or - to gain an otherwise unachievable advantage. - 136.
 This means that whether to use the information-gathering power in s 17B after civil proceedings have commenced is considered on a case-by-case basis and involves consideration of the reasons for wanting to issue the notice.